Use These Email Marketing Tips to Engage with Potential and Current Customers

 Do not “spray and pray.”
-Your audiences are very different and have unique needs.
+Your audiences are very different and have unique questions that they expect answers to.
 Treat them as such, and only send them content that directly pertains to their specific situation and relation to you.

 Pay attention to your subject lines.

 They really do make a difference in terms of open rates, and they’re your poor email’s only shot at a first impression.
 Make it count!